-Associate in General Studies
+Associate of General Studies

-The Associate Degree in General Studies (A.G.S.) is a degree option for a variety of students.
-While the Associate in Arts (A.A.) and Associate in Science (A.S.) degrees better prepare students for transfer to university study, the A.G.S. aligns with the Bachelor's in General Studies (B.G.S.) degree offered by most universities.
-Students who do not plan to pursue a baccalaureate degree and are not interested in obtaining an Associate in Applied Science (A.A.S.) degree may choose the A.G.S. option.
+The Associate Degree of General Studies (A.G.S.) is a degree option for a variety of students.
+While the Associate of Arts (A.A.) and Associate of Science (A.S.) degrees better prepare students for transfer to university study, the A.G.S. aligns with the Bachelor's in General Studies (B.G.S.) degree offered by most universities.
+Students who do not plan to pursue a baccalaureate degree and are not interested in obtaining an Associate of Applied Science (A.A.S.) degree may choose the A.G.S. option.
 The A.G.S. degree may be appropriate for students who wish to explore various career options before narrowing their study to one major field.

-- a.
-ENG135 Writing for the Workplace or higher (3 - b.COM106 Interpersonal Communication (3), COM131 Speech Communications (3), COM276 Public Speaking (3) or BUS236 Business Communications (3)
+a.
+ENG135 Writing for the Workplace\ or higher (3

+b.
+COM 106 Interpersonal Communication (3), COM 131 Speech Communications (3), a.
+MTH126 Technical Math (3) or higher

+COM276 Public Speaking (3) or BUS236 Business Communications (3)